OmayaLise/Map-Generation/README.md

-# TP_PerlinNoise
+# Perlin Noise

-Projet à ISART DIGITAL
+ISART DIGITAL
-Auteurs : Omaya Lise et  Bryan Bachelet
+Creators : Omaya Lise et  Bryan Bachelet
 ## Introduction :

-L'objectif de se projet était de générer un terrain procédurale à l'aide du bruit de Perlin.
+The objective is to generate a map with Perlin noise on Unity.

-## Générer un terrain
+## Generate a terrain
-Pour générer un terrain, il faut sélèctionner l'object System Manager.
-Il possède le component MapGenerator avec un bouton Generate et un bouton Random Seed.
-Le script MapGenerator vous permet de modifier les paramètres du terrain :
+To create a map you need to select the System Manager gameobject.
+On the MapGenerator component, click on the button generate and random seed.
+The parameters influence the generation of the map.

-* Map Height : Taille de la hauteur maximale du terrain
+* Map Height : Max height found on the map
-* Seed : Détermine la valeur de l'aléatoire du terrain
+* Seed : Random used for generation
-* Scale : Chaque scale détermine un octave de la noise map
+* Scale : Each scale decide the octave of the noise map
-* Active Power : Permet ajouter un étape dans la génération du noise qui peut augmenter ou réduire la taille des montagne
+* Active Power : Add a step to augment or lower the mountains heights
-* Active Step :  Permet de créer des terrases pour le terrain
+* Active Step :  Create terraces on the map

 ![Image](ScreenShot_1.png)